Eggroll In A Bowl On The Blackstone Griddle

 Use your long spatula to continue to mix up the cabbage mixture to distribute the liquids.

-Once your cabbage is cooked more start to mix the pork with the cabbage, this is a lot of fun using both long Spatulas.
+Once your cabbage is cooked more start to mix the pork with the cabbage.
+This is a lot of fun using both long Spatulas and cooking like a stir fry.

 Remove from the griddle and serve!!